New & Used Hyundai Tucson: In Depth

-The Hyundai Tucson is a crossover that offers practicality, decent ground clearance, a stylish design, and available all-wheel drive.
+The Hyundai Tucson is a crossover that provides practicality, decent ground clearance, a stylish design, and optional all-wheel drive.
 It competes with the Ford Escape and Kia Sportage.

 The first-generation Tucson hit the U.S. market in 2005, offering an affordable compact crossover for daily driving with a range of trim levels.
 And it's carried that basic motif through to the new generation, though over time the engine options have changed.